Jon Dahl Tomasson

-Jon Dahl Tomasson ([ˈjoːn ˈtæːl ˈtsʰʌmæsʌn]; born 29 August 1976) is a Danish football manager and former player who is the current head coach of EFL Championship club Blackburn Rovers.
+Jon Dahl Tomasson ([ˈjoːn ˈtæːl ˈtsʰʌmæsʌn]; born 29 August 1976) is a Danish football manager and former player.
+He was most recently manager of the Sweden national team.

 A forward, his most notable run of football came in his first stint at Feyenoord, with whom he won the 2002 UEFA Cup, and Italian club AC Milan, with whom he won the UEFA Champions League in 2003 and reached the final in 2005.
 He also played top-flight football in England, Germany and Spain.
 He is the joint all-time top goalscorer for the Denmark national team with 52 goals in 112 games and was also honoured with the Danish Player of the Year award in both 2002 and 2004.
 He played at the UEFA European Championship in 2000 and 2004 and the FIFA World Cup in 2002 and 2010.

 After his playing career, Tomasson went into coaching, being both assistant and manager in the Netherlands, before becoming assistant manager in the Denmark national team under Åge Hareide.
-In 2020, Tomasson became the manager of Malmö FF and left two years later after winning the Swedish championship for two consecutive seasons.
-In June 2022, he signed a three-year deal at Blackburn Rovers.
+In 2020, Tomasson became the manager of Malmö and left two years later after winning the Swedish championship for two consecutive seasons.
+In June 2022, he was appointed the head coach of Blackburn Rovers.
+He left Blackburn by mutual consent in February 2024 and later that month was appointed as the new head coach of Sweden.
+In October 2025, he was dismissed as the head coach of Sweden following poor results in the 2026 World Cup qualifiers.

 Club career

 Early career

-Born in Copenhagen, son of Bjarne Tomasson and Leila Dahl Petersen, Tomasson first started playing football as a five-year-old in the youth team of Solrød BK near Køge.
-At nine years of age, he moved to the biggest club in the area, Køge BK.
+Born in Copenhagen, son of Bjarne Tomasson and Leila Dahl Petersen, Tomasson first started playing football as a five-year-old in the youth team of Solrød.
+At nine years of age, he moved to the biggest club in the area, Køge.
 In November 1992, at 16, he made his senior debut for the club.
-During the next two years he helped the club to get promoted twice in a row: at the end of the 1993 season, when the club was promoted from the Denmark Series to the 2nd Division; and at the end of the 1994 season, when the club was promoted to the 1st Division.
+During the next two years he helped the club to get promoted twice in a row: at the end of the 1993 season, when the club was promoted from the Denmark Series to the second Division; and at the end of the 1994 season, when the club was promoted to the first Division.

 Heerenveen

-In December 1994, aged 18, he agreed on a transfer from Køge BK to the Dutch club SC Heerenveen, of the Eredivisie.
+In December 1994, aged 18, he agreed on a transfer from Køge to the Dutch club Heerenveen, of the Eredivisie.
 A first-team regular by the 1995–96 season, Tomasson was the club top scorer for the season as well, netting 14 goals in 30 league matches.
 He increased this tally in the 1996–97 season to 18, and was top-scorer for the club once again.
 On top of that, he also won the Best Dutch Football Talent of 1996, beating the likes of Boudewijn Zenden and Patrick Kluivert to the prize.